 The two big issues that really tug at my heartstrings are abuse of women and children and abuse of animals.
 Both are just so unkind, and I really think the key is education, empathy and understanding.
-We only take care whatever and whoever we love, and loves come through awareness and understanding.
+We only take care [of] whatever and whoever we love, and love comes through awareness and understanding.
 I think it’s hard not to care if you can really understand someone else’s suffering and see them the same as you rather than different.
 Personally, I have also started a self-help blog (accessible from my website) to help foster Women’s Empowerment.
 When women know their worth and understand their strength, they stand up for themselves and their communities more.
 We are all in this together!

 Thank you so much for joining us!
 Can you tell us a story about what brought you to this specific career path?

 I think this was probably predetermined before birth — my mother has two pictures of me when I was about 3 years old.
 She had me all dressed up in ‘Sunday best’ planning to take the perfect picture of her adorable daughter…. but I was sobbing!
 That was Picture #1.
 But in Picture #2 I’m all smiles!
 She says that’s when I suddenly saw the camera 🙂 Yes, the camera and I have a long and passionate love affair, but I also have loved story telling and public speaking as long as I can remember.
 My mother taught me how to read before I started school and I just couldn’t get enough of it.
 But I wanted to read to other people — essentially I needed an audience.
-So at the tender age of 6 I talked the teacher into letting me take over and read to the once a week.
+So at the tender age of six I talked the teacher into letting me take over and read to the [class] once a week.
 Of course I would practice reading the book over and over before the big day — I wanted to be good at it.
 I really think this was my initial scene prep work.
 But where I grew up no one ever talked about being an actress, so I figured I’d be a teacher or a doctor.
-Then I studied dance and thought I would be a ballerina. that didn’t really work out, but chorus line work led me to the stage and a whole new world opened up.
+Then I studied dance and thought I would be a ballerina.
+That didn’t really work out, but chorus line work led me to the stage and a whole new world opened up.
 One way or another I knew my career would involve being in front of people and have something to do with the arts.